minvws/nl-mgo-app-ios/Packages/MGORepository/README.md

 ## Overview

-The MGO Repository is used to fetch the various Zibs from a DVA.
+The MGO Repository is used to fetch the various HCIMs from a DVA.

 ## Usage